 Graduate study in the Department of Ecology and Evolutionary Biology is designed to lead to the degree of Doctor of Philosophy (Ph.D.).

-The ORFE program places a strong emphasis on mathematical and computational tools.
+The Operations Research and Financial Engineering (ORFE) program places a strong emphasis on mathematical and computational tools.
 Students in ORFE develop a unique set of skills that build upon a solid foundation in probability, statistics, and optimization.

-The Department of Electrical and Computer Engineering doctoral program draws students from all over the world, with most candidates entering the program directly after completing an undergraduate degree in disciplines such as electrical engineering, computer science or physics.
+The Department of Electrical and Computer Engineering doctoral program draws students from all over the world.
+Most candidates enter the program directly after completing an undergraduate degree in disciplines such as electrical engineering, computer science, or physics.
+Although our doctoral program is one of the largest at Princeton, its scale still allows students to receive personal attention and extensive faculty interaction.

 The Program in Quantitative and Computational Biology (QCB) is intended to facilitate graduate education at Princeton at the interface of biology, the more quantitative sciences, and computation.
 Administered from The Lewis-Sigler Institute for Integrative Genomics, QCB is a collaboration in multidisciplinary graduate education among faculty in the Institute and the Departments of Chemistry, Chemical and Biological Engineering, Computer Science, Ecology and Evolutionary Biology, Molecular Biology, and Physics.